First Friday Firesides Online

 Firesides are not lectures.
-While the topics will be presented from a Bahá’í perspective and with reference to the history and teachings of the Faith, the forum is that of a moderated, open and candid discussion group.
+While the topics will be presented from a Bahá’í perspective and with reference to the history and teachings of the Faith, the forum is that of a presentation followed by a moderated, open and candid discussion.

 World Peace – A Tactical Approach

 During this series we will examine how The Bahá’í Faith goes beyond simply espousing a desire for world peace.
 Bahá’ís believe that we have been given a divine plan enumerating the essential aspects of social and personal advancement necessary for achieving world unity and peace.

 In this series of three open discussions, each will focus on a specific aspect of the Bahá’í approach to carrying forward an ever-advancing civilization, realizing personal growth and establishing global peace and harmony.